Zafron047/Zafron_Portfolio/README.md

 ### Usage:

-Open this project to see the tools I have used to create this portfolio.
+Open this project in vscode to see the tools I have used to create my portfolio.

 ### Run tests:

-To run tests, run the following command:
-Open index.html with lite server in vscode.
+To run tests Open index.html with lite server in vscode.

 ### Deployment: